Interplay of electron-magnon scattering and spin-orbit induced electronic spin-flip scattering in a two-band Stoner model: Demagnetization Mechanisms

 The paper is organized as follows.
-In Sec.~\ref{methodology} we describe our model of electrons, magnons and their interactions in a band structure with two Stoner spin-split bands and spin-orbit contributions in the wave functions.
-We set up the dynamical equations for the distribution functions of electrons and magnons including the relevant scattering mechanisms.
+In Sec.~\ref{methodology} we describe our general approach and the detailed model of electrons, magnons and their interactions in a band structure with two Stoner spin-split bands.
+We set up the dynamical equations for the distribution functions of electrons and magnons including the relevant scattering mechanisms; for electron-electron scattering we include the effect of spin-orbit coupling by an effectively spin-dependent interaction matrix element.
 In Sec.~\ref{Results_and_discussion} we calculate results for the dynamics of the distribution functions after an instantaneous excitation process.
-We show that magnons at high energies and $q$ vectors are created in a process that involves magnon-emission processes and highlight the impact of EY-like spin-flip scattering of the electrons.
+We show that magnons at high energies and~$q$ vectors are efficiently created by electron-magnon interactions and highlight the impact of EY-like spin-flip scattering of the electrons.
 We also show the importance of different relaxation processes for the remagnetization dynamics and present our conclusions in Sec.~\ref{conclusion}.